-- within the first 2 years of a new appointment; - during the 1st year of the training of a curate serving a title for whom you have responsibility and only in year 2 if appropriate local oversight and supervision has been negotiated and agreed with the Diocesan IME Officer; - during the 1st year after the licensing of a Licensed Lay Minister for whom you have responsibility unless appropriate local oversight and supervision has been negotiated and agreed with the Diocesan LLM Adviser;
+- within the first 2 years of a new appointment. - during the 1st year of the training of a curate serving a title for whom you have responsibility and only in year 2 if appropriate local oversight and supervision has been negotiated and agreed with the Diocesan IME Officer. - during the 1st year after the licensing of a Licensed Lay Minister for whom you have responsibility unless appropriate local oversight and supervision has been negotiated and agreed with the Diocesan LLM Adviser.

-and you may not take a sabbatical in order to look for a new post.
+• in order to look for a new post.

-Please note: Requests for sabbaticals in the last year before retirement are to be made in writing to the Bishop of Oxford and will only be approved in exceptional circumstances where there is a clear rationale.
+Please note: Requests for sabbaticals in the last year before retirement are to be made to the Bishop of Oxford as well as the Sabbaticals Advisory Committee and will only be approved in exceptional circumstances where there is a clear rationale.
 Please discuss this with your sabbatical adviser.